Glottochronology: Discussion

-New methods developed by Gray & Atkinson are claimed to avoid those issues but are still seen as controversial, primarily since they often produce results that are incompatible with known data and because of additional methodological issues.

 Modifications

 Somewhere in between the original concept of Swadesh and the rejection of glottochronology in its entirety lies the idea that glottochronology as a formal method of linguistic analysis becomes valid with the help of several important modifications.
 Thus, inhomogeneities in the replacement rate were dealt with by Van der Merwe (1966) by splitting the word list into classes each with their own rate, while Dyen, James and Cole (1967) allowed each meaning to have its own rate.
 Simultaneous estimation of divergence time and replacement rate was studied by Kruskal, Dyen and Black.

 Brainard (1970) allowed for chance cognation, and drift effects were introduced by Gleason (1959).
 Sankoff (1973) suggested introducing a borrowing parameter and allowed synonyms.

 A combination of the various improvements is given in Sankoff's "Fully Parameterised Lexicostatistics".
 In 1972, Sankoff in a biological context developed a model of genetic divergence of populations.
 Embleton (1981) derives a simplified version of that in a linguistic context.
 She carries out a number of simulations using this which are shown to give good results.